But in the year of the Shadow War, it became something greater: our last, best hope for victory."

 There were several associated B5 Made-for-TV Movies:

-- In the Beginning — 1998, a prequel to the series
+- In the Beginning — 1998, a prequel to the series proper.

-- Thirdspace — 1998, takes place during the fourth season of the series.
+- Thirdspace — 1998, taking place during Season 4.

 - The River of Souls — 1998, takes place shortly after the end of series (again, excluding its Distant Finale).
 Features Martin Sheen.